 IN SOUTHWEST ILLINOIS

-MADISON IL MONROE IL RANDOLPH IL ST. CLAIR IL
+CALHOUN IL GREENE IL JERSEY IL MACOUPIN IL MADISON IL MONROE IL RANDOLPH IL ST. CLAIR IL

-IN MISSOURI THIS WATCH INCLUDES 11 COUNTIES
+IN MISSOURI THIS WATCH INCLUDES 13 COUNTIES

 IN EAST CENTRAL MISSOURI

-IN SOUTHEAST MISSOURI
+IN NORTHEAST MISSOURI

 IN MISSOURI THIS WATCH INCLUDES 1 INDEPENDENT CITY